Effect Samples

 Firework

-Note: You can mix both relativistic and deterministic effects, though particles from each effect will not interact with each other.
+Note: You can mix both physics-based and deterministic effects, though particles from each effect will not interact with each other.

 DeterministicEffectConfiguration(